coding-boot-camp/crispy-octo-meme/README.md

 <!-- @TODO: create ticket to review/update image) -->
 ![A user clicks on slots on the color-coded calendar and edits the events.](./Assets/05-third-party-apis-homework-demo.gif)

+## Tasks
+- Gary recommends that we use moment.js instead of day.js

 ## Grading Requirements

 > **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following: